Stress-Strain Curve is explained along with a detailed diagram and explanation of each point in the curve to better understanding.

-The force applied and the strain produced is recorded until a fracture occurs.
+The force applied and the strain produced are recorded until a fracture occurs.
 The two parameters are then plotted on an X-Y graph to get the familiar graph.

 Stress strain curve of steel, aluminum, cast iron, elastomers etc., are described.

-Refer below diagram for stress strain curve of steel.
+Refer to below diagram for stress strain curve of steel.

 The stress strain curve describes many engineering parameters, like